22940dev/hugo-frameview/content/projects.md

 [Learn Anything](https://learn-anything.xyz) is an [open source](https://github.com/learn-anything/learn-anything) website to learn any topic as fast as possible.

 The [end goal](https://docs.learn-anything.xyz/roadmap) is to create a machine learning system that can craft personalized study plans for learning any topic and an open knowledge graph anyone can explore and extend.

+## Dendron

+[Dendron](https://dendron.so/) is an hierarchical note taking tool that grows as you do.
+It's built on top of VSCode as an extension and creates published web pages for all the markdown files.

 ## Alfred Workflows